cjacker/wlink-iap/README.md

 # Firmwares:

-I put the WCH-Link(CH549) and WCH-LinkE(CH32V) firmwares in this repo, for other unusual models, you can download and extract firmwares from WCH-LinkUtility.
+I put the WCH-Link(CH549) and WCH-LinkE(CH32V) firmwares (v2.8 and v2.15) in this repo, for other unusual models, you can download and extract firmwares from WCH-LinkUtility.

 # Info: